Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Scrum Team
 ##########

-The *Scrum Team* template is more or less a regular *Scrum* template but with some adaptation to integrate automatically with *Agile Release Train* template and to use the same SAFe® jargon.
+The *Scrum Team* template is more or less a regular *Scrum* template but with some adaptations to integrate automatically with *Agile Release Train* template and to use the same SAFe® jargon.

 In a *Scrum Team* workspace, the team members will be able to:

 - Create the *User stories* and attach them to the *Features* defined in the *Agile Release Train*
 - Automatically get the *Program Increments* defined in the *ART*
-- Automatically plan their *User Stories* that corresponds to the *Features* planned in the *ART Program Increment*
+- Automatically plan their *User Stories* that correspond to the *Features* planned in the *ART Program Increment*

 Apart from the *Program Increment* and *Features*, the *Scrum Team* is fully independent from the *Agile Release Train* workspace: